FAITH AND A SUITCASE: The God Who Sees Me

 Isaiah 55:12

 Traveling with Jesus has become one of the places I feel Him most.
-I’m in awe of His creation.
-In nature, everything feels quieter, closer, more alive.
-I took this photo at a waterfall the other day, and I felt an overwhelming sense of joy, the kind that settles deep in your chest and reminds you that God is near.
+I am in awe of His creation.
+In nature, everything feels quieter, closer and more alive.
+I took this photo at a waterfall the other day and felt an overwhelming sense of joy, the kind that settles deep in your chest and reminds you that God is near.

-Moments like that also bring a familiar ache.
-They make me miss my mom.
-Toward the end of her life, she talked about all the places she hoped to see and never did.
-Now, as I travel, her memory becomes more alive; I often feel that somehow, we are seeing the world together.
-Happy times are the hardest.
-Whenever something funny happens I miss calling her and laughing together.
+Moments like that also carry a familiar ache.
+They make me miss my mother.
+Near the end of her life she talked about all the places she hoped to see and never did.
+Now as I travel her memory feels closer.
+I sometimes sense that we are still seeing the world together, even if she now views it from Heaven.
+Happy moments are definitely the hardest.
+When something funny happens, I miss calling her and laughing together.

-This journey has been a profound part of my healing.
-Along the way, I meet people carrying deep grief, from loss and divorce to the slow surrender of a life they once imagined.
-There is a shared tenderness in those conversations, a recognition that we are all learning how to let go and trust again.
+These solo trips have been a profound part of my healing.
+Along the way, I meet people carrying deep grief, from death and divorce to the slow surrender of a life they once imagined.
+There’s a shared tenderness in our conversations, a quiet recognition that we’re all doing our best to rebuild in the midst of heartache.

 I rarely meet other Christians, but I am often given the opportunity to love people as they are and to be the hands and feet of Christ in simple ways.
-All we are called to do is plant the seeds, and Jesus takes care of the rest.
-My life’s calling is to meet people in painful places, and I am deeply grateful for the stories I am entrusted to hear.
+All we are called to do is plant the seeds and Jesus takes care of the rest.
+My life’s calling is to meet people in painful places and I am deeply grateful for the stories I’m entrusted to hear.

-Years ago, after Jesus healed me of my own cancer, I committed my life to helping others stand again, while pointing them toward a loving Father who never forsakes or abandons His children.
-I hope I am making Jesus proud, and my mom too.
+Years ago, after Jesus healed me of my own cancer, I committed my life to helping others stand again while pointing them toward a loving Father who never forsakes or abandons His children.
+I hope I am making Jesus proud and my mother as well.

 Each day, I walk with deep gratitude and thankfulness for the life I have been given.